Orders of Nikshych's Hopf algebra: Orders of Nikshych's Hopf algebra

 \subsection{Elements that must be in any Hopf order}

-Suppose that $X$ is a Hopf order of $H$ over $R:=\Oint_K$.
-Our goal is to prove that several elements of $H$, arising from (co)characters, must belong to $X$.
-This will be used later to show that all basis elements of $H$ must be in $X$.
+Suppose that $X$ is a Hopf order of $H$ over $R$.
+Our goal in this first part is to prove that several elements of $H$, arising from (co)characters, must belong to $X$.
+This will be used later to show that all basis elements of $H$, given in \eqref{basisH}, must be in $X$.